AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

        I_2 := null;

-       --  NOTE: I_2 doesn't point to any
+       --  NOTE: now, I_2 doesn't point to
-       --        object, so we can call Free.
+       --        any object, so calling
+       --        Free (I_2) is OK.

        Free (I);
        Free (I_2);